 \subsection{Result presentation}

-The results of our simulations are presented both reviewing the intrinsic properties of the binary systems as well as the properties of the subset of systems likely to be detected by LIGO/Virgo observations.
-Even so, we focus on low redshift systems ($z<1$) because BH-NS mergers not be detected by LIGO/Virgo above redshift $z=1$ even at full design sensitivity.
-But we will also present results focused on the current sensitivity limits of the LIGO/Virgo O3 science run.
+The results of our simulations are presented in the context of intrinsic properties of binary systems, as well as the properties of the subset of systems likely to be detected by LIGO/Virgo.
+We mostly focus on low redshift systems ($z<1$) because BH-NS mergers will not be detected by LIGO/Virgo above redshift $z=1$ even at full design sensitivity.
+We also present results based on the current sensitivity limits of the LIGO/Virgo O3 science run.

-Presentation of the intrinsic fraction of BH-NS mergers that have compact object or objects in the first mass gap is calculated from:
+We present the intrinsic fraction of BH-NS mergers that have compact object or objects in the FMG, which we estimate from:

-where $Rd_{fmg,z<1}$ ($\gpy$) is intrinsic merger rate density for BH-NS mergers that occur for redshifts $z<1$ and that have two, one, or no objects within the first mass gap (assumed $2.1-5\msun$ range, see Sec.~\ref{evol_calculations}).
-If there is only one compact object within the first mass gap we identify whether it is a NS or a BH (using our $2.5\msun$ maximum mass limit for a NS). $Rd_{z<1}$ ($\gpy$) is intrinsic merger rate density for all $z<1$ BH-NS mergers.
+where $Rd_{fmg,z<1}$ ($\gpy$) is the intrinsic merger rate density for BH-NS mergers that occur for redshifts $z<1$ and that have two, one, or no objects within the FMG (assumed $2.1-5\msun$ range, see Sec.~\ref{evol_calculations}).
+If there is only one compact object within the FMG, we identify whether it is an NS or a BH (using our $2.5\msun$ maximum mass limit for an NS). $Rd_{z<1}$ ($\gpy$) is the intrinsic merger rate density for all $z<1$ BH-NS mergers.

-To present results for mass ejection in mergers of BH-NS binaries we use fraction of intrinsic merger rate density.
+To present results for mass ejection in mergers of BH-NS binaries, we use a fraction of intrinsic merger rate density.
 The intrinsic fraction of $z<1$ BH-NS mergers with some mass ejection is found from: